-The Red Scarf Project began in 2012 with the public installation of hundreds of red scarves in downtown London and Stratford by the staff and volunteers at Regional HIV/AIDS Connection.
-Every year since, scarves are knit and crochet by the local community and donated to RHAC in time for World AIDS Day on December 1.
-People in need of a little extra warmth are welcome to take the scarves, and read the attached information tag to spread its important message of HIV/AIDS awareness.
+Red Scarf began in 2012 with the public installation of hundreds of red scarves in downtown London and Stratford by the staff and volunteers at Regional HIV/AIDS Connection.
+Every year since, scarves are knit and crocheted by the local community and donated to RHAC in time for World AIDS Day on December 1.
+Like the red ribbon, the red scarf is a symbol of awareness and support for people living with HIV/AIDS.

 We kindly request that scarves are knit/crocheted using red yarn and measure about 6" x 60" (15cm x 150cm).
 If you have the capacity to purchase your own yarn, please do.
 We are happy to provide yarn to those who could otherwise not participate thanks to a donation from Union Gas.
 You can pick up yarn at reception during our regular business hours Mon-Fri, 9-5.
 Please contact Fran at firstname.lastname@example.org for more information

 Please donate scarves to #30-186 King St, London, ON by November 12, 2018.
 The sooner the better, as we label the scarves in advance of World AIDS Day.
 Please note that we accept them all year round.